Telephone: 01202 983 791

 Read more

-Ocean Automotive Limited is an Appointed Representative of Automotive Compliance Ltd, who is authorised and regulated by the Financial Conduct Authority (FCA No 497010).
-Automotive Compliance Ltd’s permissions as a Principal Firm allows Ocean Automotive Limited to act as a credit broker, not as a lender, for the introduction to a limited number of lenders and to act as an agent on behalf of the insurer for insurance distribution activities only.
+Ocean Automotive Limited trading as Poole Audi is an Appointed Representative of Automotive Compliance Ltd who is authorised and regulated by the Financial Conduct Authority (FCA No. 497010).
+Automotive Compliance Ltd’s permissions as a Principal Firm allows Ocean Automotive Limited trading as Poole Audi to act as a credit broker, not a lender, for the introduction to a limited number of lenders, and to act as an agent on behalf of the insurer for insurance distribution activities only.

 At the end of the agreement there are three options: i) retain the vehicle: pay the optional final payment to own the vehicle; ii) return the vehicle; or iii) replace: part exchange the vehicle, finance subject to status.
 Available when purchased on Solutions Personal Contract Plan.
 Deposit contribution is available when purchased on Solutions Personal Contract Plan.
 Retail Sales only. +Subject to agreed annual mileage.
 Excess mileage apply.
 Offer available for vehicles ordered between 1st July and 30th September 2024.
 Further charges may be payable if vehicle is returned.
 Offers are not available in conjunction with any other offer and may be varied or withdrawn at any time.
 Available to 18's and over.
 Subject to availability.
 Terms and conditions apply.
 Finance subject to status.
 Accurate at time of publication [July 2024].
 Freepost Audi Finance.